Phone +64 4 819 7507

 Chris tailors solutions to meet his clients' needs.
 He provides balanced and strategic advice when it is sought, and committed advocacy when it is needed.

 Since bringing his litigation experience and legal knowledge to Russell McVeagh, Chris has acted for corporate and public sector clients on a range of contract, information technology, intellectual property, securities and administrative law disputes.
 He has acted both for and against government clients.
 He presently acts for two Credit Suisse entities in a significant securities class action involving claims valued in the order of $200 million.

 Chris is a former New Zealand Rhodes Scholar and is recognised by Best Lawyers® 2021 New Zealand edition for Litigation and by The Legal 500 as a Next Generation Partner in Dispute Resolution.
 He has previously been named in NZ Lawyer's ‘Hot List', profiled in The Legal 500, and nominated as an Acritas StarTM Lawyer.
-He is also Russell McVeagh's National Recruitment Team Chair for 2018.

 Working in the Crown Law Office and in private practice, Chris has gained extensive litigation experience.

 His recent work includes: